beling/MPHF-Experiments/README.md

 cd ./build
 ```

 Data for plots, for *50M* keys (`--numKeys 50M`) and single thread (`--numThreads 1`) can be obtained using the `Comparison` program.
-It can be run separately for individual algorithms (note that all these calculations may take several days):
+It can be run separately for individual algorithms (note that all these calculations may take several days - see also [methods for accelerating calculations](#faster-reproduction-of-results)):
 ``` sh
 ./Comparison --seed 1234 --numKeys 50M --numThreads 1 --numQueries 3 --rustPHastPlusWrapEF
 ./Comparison --seed 1234 --numKeys 50M --numThreads 1 --numQueries 3 --rustPHastPlusWrapC